 (a) Discount rate (SEIR).
-The discount rate used to measure the TPL as of the Measurement Date was 7.50%.
-There was no change since the Prior Measurement Date.
+The discount rate used to measure the TPL as of the Measurement Date was 7.00%.
+The discount rate used to measure the TPL at the Prior Measurement Date was 7.50%.

 (b) Projected cash flows.
 The projection of cash flows used to determine the discount rate assumed that plan contributions from members and employers will be made at the current contribution rates as set out in state statute and supplemental aid will be received as currently provided in statute: